 Thanks to a huge number of all-inclusive resorts along some of the country's most beautiful coastlines, beach weddings are immensely popular.
 To the west, Los Cabos on the Baja Peninsula is one popular option, or consider the beautiful Rivera Maya on the eastern coast facing the Caribbean Sea.

 Of course, you'll also need to take care of the legal aspects of getting married in Mexico.
 Read more about the requirements to obtain a marriage license abroad.

-Jamaica, a lush island, has beaches, waterfalls, and mountains to explore.
-Add in more all-inclusives than anywhere else in the Caribbean and a reggae beat, and it's no wonder it's so popular with couples who want a destination wedding followed by a beach honeymoon.
+Lush Jamaica has beaches, waterfalls, and mountains to explore.
+Add in more all-inclusives than anywhere else in the Caribbean and a reggae beat, and it's no wonder this island is so popular with couples who want a destination wedding followed by a beach honeymoon.

 Jamaica also makes it easy for couples, even ones who are citizens of other countries, to hold a wedding here.
 There is only a 24-hour waiting period required before you can get a marriage license.
 Island wedding planners and resort wedding coordinators are experienced in helping couples deal with the paperwork.
 But if you want to handle it yourselves, you will need to apply for a license at the Ministry of Justice in Kingston.
 No blood test is required, but you will each need a certified copy of your birth certificate.
 If either or both of you is widowed or divorced, those official documents will be required as well.

 Sandals Resorts, which has more all-inclusive properties in Jamaica than anywhere else, has made planning a destination wedding from a distance easy.
-Thanks to the company's "Your Wedding, Your Style," it's fun to mix and match wedding elements, from table settings to cake, online.
-And there's no commitment just to play with the tool and conjure the wedding of your dreams.
+Thanks to the company's "Aisle to Isle," you can sign up for a free webinar to conjure the wedding of your dreams.

 Couples who want to honor the African-American tradition of jumping the broom will have no problem integrating it with their Jamaica wedding ceremony.